ollyhayden/log-event-processor/README.md

 ## Observations
 * The HSQLDB database looks to be a bottleneck as N/2 events are written to it.
 Maybe we only care about persisting alerted events to reduce the data?
+* Might be interesting to create a processor that uses HSQLDB driver directly (bypass Spring JPA) to write the records
 * Reading from the single file input means we can really just process is a single stream.
-Potentially this could be broken and processed in distributed/parallel using Apache Hadoop or equivalent.
+Potentially this file could be broken up and processed in distributed/parallel using Apache Hadoop or equivalent.
-* For production grade approach, we should consider injesting events using something like Kafka or Azure Event Hubs and reporting off them
+* For production grade approach, we should consider managing events using something like Kafka or Azure Event Hubs and reporting off them